mleonova/Graphics-Part2-Skinning/README.md

 - [numjoints] represents the number of joints in the skeleton.
 - The section contains a list of [numjoints] binding matrices, each represented by a 3x4 matrix.
 - The matrix is represented as a set of 12 numbers [ax] [ay] [az] [bx] [by] [bz] [cx] [cy] [cz] [dx] [dy] [dz], which define the initial position and orientation of the joint relative to its parent joint.
 The matrix consists of three 3D vectors: [a], [b], and [c], representing the joint's local X, Y, and Z axes, respectively, and a 3D vector [d], representing the joint's initial position relative to its parent joint.

+## Process
+When the program loads a .skel file, it creates a skeleton by connecting joints, which represent the character's bones.
+The joints are arranged in a hierarchy, with parent and child relationships based on the information in the .skel file.

+To animate the character, the program uses a technique called "forward kinematics."
+It calculates how each joint should move in 3D space to create natural-looking animations.
+This involves computing transformation matrices for each joint, which describe the joint's position, rotation, and size relative to the world around it.

+The program then applies a "skinning algorithm" to deform the character's mesh (the skin) based on the movement of the skeleton.
+For each point on the mesh, the program calculates its new position by blending the transformations of the nearby joints.
+This blending is weighted by values assigned to each point, representing how much each joint influences the point's movement.

+After performing the skinning, the program renders the character's animated mesh, displaying the character in 3D with its updated shape.
+Additionally, the program still draws the character's skeleton using boxes, so you can see how the bones move and contribute to the character's animation.

+## Demo